What’s So Sexy About Belly Buttons?

 The Navel’s Ever-Growing Popularity

 From all over the world, and from earliest recorded history, writers and artists have identified the navel as an important erogenous zone.
-Given the particular country and time period, at its extremes it’s been viewed as sexually taboo—something to be hidden, shunned or censored (e.g., Barbara Eden being forbidden to expose her belly button, along with her bare midriff, in TV’s long-running “I Dream of Jeannie”); or it’s seen as an object of admiration, to be celebrated (traditional Middle Eastern belly dancing).
-And, ironically, it’s been envisaged not simply as erotic but as mystical as well.
+Given the particular country and time period, at its extremes it’s been viewed as sexually taboo—something to be hidden, shunned or censored; or it’s seen as an object of admiration, to be celebrated.
+Ironically, it’s been envisaged not simply as erotic but as mystical as well.

-But regardless of how it’s perceived, it’s almost impossible to read any piece on the subject stating that it isn’t somehow an erogenous zone.
-And, in fact, several authors have assessed its status here as “underrated.”
+Regardless of how it’s perceived, it’s almost impossible to read any piece on the subject stating that it isn’t somehow an erogenous zone.
+In fact, several authors have assessed its status here as “underrated.”
 Still, this body part has received mixed reviews as far back as I could trace it.
 This quote from Wikipedia should be suggestive:

 The public exposure of the male and female midriff and bare navel has been taboo at times in Western cultures, being considered immodest or indecent.
 It was banned in some jurisdictions; however, the community perceptions have changed and exposure of female midriff and navel is more accepted today...In some societies or contexts, it is both fashionable and common, though not without its critics.